Karyn Hay

-Karyn Hay (born 1959 in Auckland) is a New Zealand author and broadcaster.
+Karyn Lee Maxwell Hay (born 1959 in Auckland) is a New Zealand author and broadcaster.
 She came to fame as the presenter of 1980s music TV show Radio with Pictures before going on to a career in television and radio.

 Early life

 Hay grew up in the Thames Valley dairy factory town of Waitoa, near Te Aroha.
-She recalls it as "heartland New Zealand...
+She recalls it as "Heartland New Zealand...
 There was this yearning all the time to break out of that."
 She has only dim recollections of the 60s music TV shows.
 She found her escape in the printed word, "... reading William Burroughs, Hermann Hesse, Jean-Paul Sartre… Coming from a town like Waitoa, that kind of literature was more expansive than any kind of drug".